mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 ## Welcome
 * `direct_message`: - welcome message sent as a direct message.
-  * `enabled`: Enables the send a direct message to a newly registered user.
+  * `enabled`: Enables to send a direct message to a newly registered user.
 Defaults to `false`.
   * `sender_nickname`: The nickname of the local user that sends the welcome message.
-  * `message`: A message that will be send to a newly registered users as a direct message.
+  * `message`: A message that will be sent to a newly registered users as a direct message.
-* `email`: - welcome message sent as a email.
+* `email`: - welcome message sent as an email.
-  * `enabled`: Enables the send a welcome email to a newly registered user.
+  * `enabled`: Enables to send a welcome email to a newly registered user.
 Defaults to `false`.
   * `sender`: The email address or tuple with `{nickname, email}` that will use as sender to the welcome email.
   * `subject`: A subject of welcome email.
-  * `html`: A html that will be send to a newly registered users as a email.
+  * `html`: A HTML that will be sent to a newly registered users as an email.
-  * `text`: A text that will be send to a newly registered users as a email.
+  * `text`: A text that will be sent to a newly registered users as an email.

     Example: